Controlling FDR in selecting group-level simultaneous signals from multiple data sources with application to the

-For risk factor identification using a single data source, knockoff-based methods have been developed for exact FDR control in selecting features with conditional associations with the response \citep{barber2015, candes2018}.
 The original knockoff filter \citep{barber2015,barber2019} works on linear models assuming no knowledge of the design of covariates, the signal amplitude, or the noise level.
 It achieves exact FDR control under finite sample settings.
-For more general nonlinear models, \citet{candes2018} proposed the Model-X knockoff method, which allows the conditional distribution of the response to be arbitrary and completely unknown but requires some knowledge of the distribution of $\X$ \citep{huang2020}.
+For more general nonlinear models, \cite{candes2018} proposed the Model-X knockoff method, which allows the conditional distribution of the response to be arbitrary and completely unknown but requires some knowledge of the distribution of $\X$ \citep{huang2020}.
 Model-X knockoff method is also robust against errors in the estimation of the distribution of $\X$ \citep{barber2020}.
-There are also abundant publications on the construction of knockoffs with an approximated distribution of $\X$. \citet{romano2019} developed a Deep knockoff machine using deep generative models. \citet{liu2019} developed a Model-X generating method using deep latent variable models. \citet{bates2020} proposed an efficient general metropolized knockoff sampler. \citet{spector2020} proposed to construct knockoffs by minimizing the reconstructability of the features.
-Model-specific Knockoff methods have been proposed. \citet{dai2022kernel} proposed a kernel knockoff selection procedure for the nonparametric additive model. \citet{kormaksson2021} proposed the sequential knockoffs for continuous and categorical $\X$ variables.
+There are also abundant publications on the construction of knockoffs with an approximated distribution of $\X$. \cite{romano2019} developed a Deep knockoff machine using deep generative models. \cite{liu2019} developed a Model-X generating method using deep latent variable models. \cite{bates2020} proposed an efficient general metropolized knockoff sampler. \cite{spector2020} proposed to construct knockoffs by minimizing the reconstructability of the features.
+Model-specific Knockoff methods have been proposed. \cite{dai2022kernel} proposed a kernel knockoff selection procedure for the nonparametric additive model. \cite{kormaksson2021} proposed the sequential knockoffs for continuous and categorical $\X$ variables.
 Knockoff-based methods have also been extended to test the null hypotheses at the group level.
-In this direction, group and multitask knockoff methods \citep{dai2016}, and prototype group knockoff methods \citep{chen2020} have been proposed.
+In this direction, group and multitask knockoff methods \cite{dai2016knockoff}, and prototype group knockoff methods \cite{chen2020} have been proposed.
 These group knockoff methods can also be used when there are categorical variables in $\X$ (see details in Section \ref{sec:groupknockoff}).
 Variants of knockoff methods have become useful tools in scientific research.
-For example, to identify the variations across the whole genome associated with a disease, \citet{sesia2019} developed a hidden Markov model knockoff method for FDR control in the genome-wide association study (GWAS). \citet{srinivasan2022} proposed a compositional knockoff filter for the analysis of microbiome compositional data.
+For example, to identify the variations across the whole genome associated with a disease, \cite{sesia2019} developed a hidden Markov model knockoff method for FDR control in the genome-wide association study (GWAS). \cite{srinivasan2022} proposed a compositional knockoff filter for the analysis of microbiome compositional data.